firecat53/keepmenu/README.rst

 Features
 --------

-- Prompts for and saves initial database and keyfile locations if config file isn't setup before first run.
-- Set multiple databases and keyfiles in the config file.
 - Auto-type username and/or password on selection.
 No clipboard copy/paste involved.
-- Alternatively, select any single field and have it type into the active window.
-Notes fields can be viewed line-by-line from within dmenu and the selected line will be typed.
+- Select any single field and have it typed into the active window.
+Notes fields can be viewed line-by-line from within dmenu and the selected line will be typed when selected.
-- Edit entry title, username, url and password (manually typed or auto-generate)
+- Edit entry title, username, URL and password (manually typed or auto-generate)
 - Edit notes using terminal or gui editor (set in config.ini, or uses $EDITOR)
 - Add and Delete entries
 - Rename, move, delete and add groups
+- Prompts for and saves initial database and keyfile locations if config file isn't setup before first run.
+- Set multiple databases and keyfiles in the config file.
 - Keepmenu runs in the background after initial startup and will retain the entered passphrase for `pw_cache_period_min` minutes.
 - Optional Pinentry support for secure passphrase entry.